FreeOurKnowledge/website/marketing/communication_strategy.md

 Note: If you add anyhing here you should also add it to the ['Marketing checklist' issue template](https://github.com/FreeOurKnowledge/community/issues/templates/edit)

-## Comms strategy for new campaign proposals on Github (with linked examples)
+## Comms strategy for new campaign proposals on Github (NOTE: this has been moved to Notion for a trial period)
 1. Write [multi-thread tweet](https://twitter.com/projectFOK/status/1424976060492369920?s=20) targeted at research community, use images/gifs, tag relevant people/organisations, ask yes-leading questions (?); post mid-week (ideally 3pm wednesday, but impossible given world timezones)
 2. Copy individual threads into Facebook post (on [FOK page](https://www.facebook.com/projectFOK)), check @'s and hashtags
 3. Share FOK Facebook post to personal page, write more general intro (public-facing)